jeftegoes/AwsOverview/Compute/AWS Lambda.md

 - Lambda Service adds its own system environment variables as well.
 - Helpful to store secrets (encrypted by KMS).
 - Secrets can be encrypted by the Lambda service key, or your own CMK.

+## 16.1.
+Encryption

+- **Encryption process**
+  - AWS Lambda encrypts environment variables using **AWS Key Management Service (KMS)**.
+  - Upon function invocation, variables are **decrypted** and made available to the code.
+- **Default key**
+  - The first time environment variables are used in a region, Lambda creates a **default service key** in KMS automatically.
+  - This key encrypts environment variables by default.
+- **Custom KMS key**
+  - Required when using **encryption helpers** after the Lambda function is created.
+  - The default key cannot be selected manually (will cause errors).
+  - **A custom key offers**
+    - Key creation, rotation, and disabling.
+    - Custom access controls.
+    - Auditing of key usage.

 # 17. Lambda Logging & Monitoring